SHOW NOTES:

 Why "American Language" as an overall moniker?
 Well, I wanted to go with something that was about the fact that I see American--not English--as the real language Americans speak.
 We're not British anymore, dammit!
 After looking through a lot of poems, I decided the five shows were going to be about language, the environment, space travel, the seasons, and death, subjects I found myself writing about a lot back then.

-The volatile Maggie and I had a falling out in 1991, and I was left to come up with twice the material that I had planned.
+Maggie and I had somewhat of a falling out in 1991, and I was left to come up with twice the material that I had planned.
 The theater booked, I forged ahead.
 I added some older material--stuff I had written back in 1986 or 1987, when I was still 18 years old, like "Helping Hand," a piece performed with a flashlight inside a pink rubber glove.

 The Alphabet of Savages was going to be the "A" show, and so I looked into symbology behind the letter A: the alphabet, beginnings, origins, Aries.
-I decided that this would be a Pentacles show, because Pentacles in Tarot cards are about resources, fundamentals, how wealth is divided up.
+I decided that this would be a Pentacles show, because Pentacles in tarot cards are about resources, fundamentals, how wealth is divided up.
 The motion of the performance would rise and fall, peak and valley: AAAAAAA.
-There would be a lot of "construction" sounds in the show, so the guitar and drum lines were written with a sense of rigor, while the words gave the show its calmer side.
+There would be a lot of "construction" sounds in the performance so the guitar and drum lines were written with a sense of rigor, again mirroring the actual structure of the letter A, while the lyrics gave the show its calmer side.

 I assembled the troops: Tom on bass, Jeri Francis on electric guitar, idiophone semi-regular drummer Pavel Shapp on skins, Carl Juarez on electronic sax, and two backup singers and dancers, Roselle Williams and Raven, the latter who also worked at the Lusty Lady.
 Her husband, Keith, ran the slides for the show.
 By the way, this was promoted as a performance by idiophone, not by me.

 The show ended up being about language and human rights, in a looser sense.
 It made the point that the Phoenicians had originally started what became our written alphabet in order to trade with the "savages" on the coasts of the surrounding seas--and so that the language that became English, and then "American," was originally based on trade, power, money.
-The performance made the point that little has changed in the language's present form, and so there are a lot of references in the piece to language disempowering and empowering people--e.g., a piece about what a blank check means to someone black vs. someone white; "Dr. Alphabet" turning racial epithets into songs via a sampling keyboard; a revised "Pledge of Allegiance."
+The performance made the point that little has changed in the language's present form, and so there are a lot of references in the piece to language disempowering and empowering people--e.g., a piece about how a "blank check" could be perceived as dominance versus generosity depending on the receiver's point of view; "Dr. Alphabet" turning slurs into songs via a sampling keyboard; a revised "Pledge of Allegiance."
 One recurring image was a stylized image of a fetus ("A," "Aleph," "beginnings").
-One question the show posed was "What happens to a nation that shares no common language?"
-I took a trip to New York City not long before the show and I came back with a lot of photographic images of haves and have-nots, which I used for many of the slides.
+One question the show posed was "What happens to a nation that shares no one common language?"
+I took a trip to New York City not long before the performance and I came back with a lot of photographic images of haves and have-nots, which I used for many of the slides.

 The show did not break box-office records the one weekend it played, to say the least.
 For one thing, it was mistakenly billed as a dance performance by some newspapers, as it was taking place in what was traditionally a dance studio.
-Also, there were extreme problems with the lighting guys, who I got from a local community college and who I would not trust to turn on the lights in my bathroom, in hindsight.
+Also, there were extreme problems with the lighting guys, whom I'd hired from a local community college and whom I would not trust to turn on the lights in my bathroom, in hindsight.
 In the video of the show, you can see me running offstage to tell them, "Turn the fucking lights on!
 I'm in total dark!"

 But what can I say?
-It was my first big show; it was bound to be a little frustrating.
-One show was a benefit for Chicken Soup Brigade, an AIDS service organization in Seattle, so I was proud to bring them some money.
+It was my first big performance piece; it was bound to be a little frustrating.
+One show was a benefit for Chicken Soup Brigade, a service organization helping people with AIDS in Seattle, so I was proud to bring them some money.
 All in all, I was happy with the results, even if I did wear my politics on my sleeve...everyone is 23 once.